PhantomBanditX/Threat-Hunting-Scenario-Data-Exfiltration-/README.md

 ### Scenario

-An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
+An employee named **John Doe**, working in a sensitive department, recently got put on a performance improvement plan (PIP).
 After displaying erratic behavior, management has raised concerns that John may be planning to steal proprietary information and then quit the company.

 **Description:**

-- John has administrator privileges on his device
+- **John** has **administrator privileges** on his device.
-- He is not limited on which applications he uses
+- He is not limited on which applications he uses.

 **Task:**

-Investigate John's activities on his corporate device `cyberclaw-vm`
+Investigate John's activities on his corporate device **`cyberclaw-vm`**.

 **Goal:**